w3c/wai-tutorials/source/carousels/index.html.erb.md

 - **[Structure](structure.html):** The carousel as a whole and individual slides should have structural markup that enables users access the content of the slides easily.
 - **[Controls](controls.html):** The user needs to be in full control of the carousel, regardless of the input method (mouse, keyboard, touch etc.).
-- **[Actions](actions.html):** When a new slide is displayed, it should also be made visible to assistive technologies and announced properly.
-- (**Visuals:** The status of the carousel, like the current displayed slide, and the slide content must be identifiable, both visually and to people who can’t see them.)
+- **[Animations](animations.html):** Sliders are usually animated.
+This creates accessibility barriers for many people.

 ## Pausing slides

 In contrast to other success criteria, providing a mechanism to pause automatic movement is required for the entire page on which the movement occurs.
-See [conformance requirement 5, Non-Interference)](http://www.w3.org/TR/WCAG20/#cc5).
+See [conformance requirement 5, Non-Interference](http://www.w3.org/TR/WCAG20/#cc5).
+See [Animations](animations.html) for an example on how to fulfill this criterion.

 ## Why is this important?